GoMinh/Online-Medical-Record/README.md

 This project estimates the causal effects of online medical record (OMR) on medical decision making using the Health Information National Trends Survey (HINTS) data.
+We employ some traditional econometric models and some model-based estimates from machine learning.